A Sensory Trail for Everyone in Harford County, MD (S1E9)

-People with disabilities in Harford County, Maryland now have a wonderful way to get exercise thanks to a local plan.
-It’s a sensory trail and it features among other things a huge drum, 9-foot-high chimes, a roller table for tactile sliding and lots of other activities for fun and relaxation.
+People with disabilities in Harford County, Maryland now have a wonderful way to get exercise thanks to a fabulous new sensory trail and it features among other things a huge drum, 9-foot-high chimes, a roller table for tactile sliding and lots of other activities for fun and relaxation.
 There’s also a specially designed baseball field for wheelchairs.
 For many kids, this is a way to use a park that in the past was out of bounds.
 Just listen to the enthusiasm in their voices.

 Transcription of A Park where Everyone can Bang on the Drum all Day (S1E9)

 Rachel Harbin: The more that we engage the five senses, the better we can make sense of our world and how do we fit in the world?
 You know, sensory stimulation has been such a therapy, therapeutic part of of so many people’s lives.

 Carol: And that’s what this edition of the good government show is all about, how to stimulate our senses.
 I’m Carol D’auria.